markaplet/byop/README.md

 ### Set Course Markers

-When initialized, the game will give you some spawn eggs for setting the start of the course, the end of the course, as well as a handfull of effects like jump boost, speed, or blindness.
+When initialized, the game will give players tagged with *Admin* spawn eggs used for setting the start of the course, the end of the course, as well as a handfull of effects like jump boost, speed, or blindness.
 Use them at the appropriate locations to set the your course how you want.

-**Note: function gives all players marker eggs.
-So it's best to run setup with no other players on the server**

 ### Carrot on a stick